TheSnowFall/IP5306_ESP32/Readme.md

 ## Changes Made

-- Adjusted the library to improve compatibility with ESP32.
+- Adjusted the library on compatibility with ESP32.
 - Uploaded a working example sketch to demonstrate API usage.

 ## Tested Hardware